-The Property Standards Officer will come and do a heat reading, then follow up as appropriate.
+The Municipal Law Enforcement Officer will come and do a heat reading, then follow up as appropriate.
 Please contact the Building Services Division at the Municipal Development Team office at 905.885.2431 and they will advise of the date that a landowner must turn on the heat to rental properties.

 My neighbour has put up a new above-ground swimming pool, one about 3 feet high, are they required to erect a fence around it?

 Yes, no one may excavate for a pool or erect a pool in the Municipality of Port Hope without first obtaining a permit.
 The By-law requires that all pools be enclosed by a fence of not less than 1.5 metres (5 feet).
 The fence and gates leading to the pool area must also be built according to the By-law requirements.
 They must be inspected and approved by the Building Services Division before the pool is filled with water.
 Please visit our Council Portal to review the fencing by-law.

 I would like to open a Bed & Breakfast establishment in the Municipality of Port Hope; what is required?

 Learn more about Bed & Breakfast licensing here or visit Town Hall for more information.
 A completed application must be submitted with the $100.00 licensing fee.
 Representatives of the Fire Department and the Building Services Division will do an inspection and your license will be issued upon successful completion of the inspections.